aridoza/foundational-java/Concurrency/concurrency2.md

 </details>

-3. You are building a file transfer application, and you have two threads - the first one has to ask the user for the FTP address, and the second one has to actually transfer the file.
-How can the first thread signal the second thread that the user has input the address and the transfer can begin?
+3. You are building a file transfer application, and you have two threads: The first one has to ask the user for the FTP address, and the second one has to actually transfer the file.
+How can the first thread signal to the second thread that the user has inputted the address and the transfer can begin?

 <details>
     <summary>Answer:</summary>

-Second thread should call some mutex.wait().
-First thread should call mutex.notify() when ready.
-Both threads should synchronize on the same mutex, which allows them to signal each other.
+The second thread should call some `mutex.wait()`.
+The first thread should call `mutex.notify()` when ready.
+Both threads should synchronize on the same `mutex`, which allows them to signal each other.

 </details>